 The Flooring And Insulation For Winter

 With the frame in place, it’s time to put in the flooring and insulation.
 Start by cutting a piece of OSB large enough to cover the entire bottom of the frame, all the way to the edges.
 This can be attached to the bottom with glue and nails or screws.
-Make sure the corners all match up, as this piece is going to keep the corners of the doghouse square.
+Make sure the corners all match up, as this piece is going to keep the corners of the winter doghouse square.

-With that piece in place, flip the doghouse over, so that it is on the bottom.
+With that piece in place, flip the winter doghouse over, so that it is on the bottom.
 Then cut and place either fiberglass batts or Styrofoam sheets to fit inside the floor.
 Then cover them with a layer of OSB, notched to fit between the vertical structural elements.

-The Walls Of The Doghouse
+The Walls Of The Winter Doghouse

 With the floor in place, the interior walls can be added.
 Notice in the photo below, that the piece of OSB being used for the wall is notched to go around the horizontal structural elements.
 It only goes halfway across the vertical elements, leaving wood for the other panel to attach to as well.

 Continue adding the OSB to the inside of the dog house, finishing off all the walls.
 If you look at the picture below, you’ll see a 2”x 2” block nailed above the flooring, on the left side of the picture (the wall the dog is leaning against).
-That was added, because there was nowhere to attach that interior wall, as the floor covered the frame element there.
+That was added because there was nowhere to attach that interior wall, as the floor covered the frame element there.
 You will need to add such blocks all the way around the base,with the exception of the doorway.

 Another important thing to notice from this photo is that only the end piece (next to the dog) is attached to the vertical corner brace.
 The wall that the dog is leaning against is not.
 This is not a problem.
-As the OSB panel is attached at the top and bottom.
-The doghouse doesn’t need the full structural strength of a home.
+The OSB panel is attached at the top and bottom.
+The winter doghouse doesn’t need the full structural strength of a home.
 It’s not as if the dog is going to push this wall down or hang a heavy mirror on it.
 As long as the board is stable, it is sufficient.

 There are several options to choose from for the exterior siding.
-In this case, we chose to use some beaded planking we had sitting around, which would normally be a rather expensive option for a doghouse.
+In this case, we chose to use some beaded planking we had sitting around, which would normally be a rather expensive option for a winter doghouse.
 But it was leftover from a project, so it was ideal.
 A less expensive option would be to use T-111 siding, probably the least expensive siding on the market.

 The only other thing that’s left is the top.
 This is where the third frame comes in.
-It is built essentially the same way as the rest of the doghouse, starting by attaching a piece of OSB to the inside, squaring up the frame.
+It is built essentially the same way as the rest of the winter doghouse, starting by attaching a piece of OSB to the inside and squaring up the frame.
 Make sure that it matches up with the doghouse itself, before putting in all the fasteners.
 Then add the insulation and finally the siding for the exterior of the top.

-The top is best attached to the doghouse with hinges, allowing it to be lifted to get to the dog inside and to clean the doghouse, if necessary. a handle can be added at the front, making it easier to lift the lid.
-We didn’t bother, but a prop rod could be installed permanently, although that might end up being a problem, if it falls down and scares the dog.
+The top is best attached to the winter doghouse with hinges, allowing it to be lifted to get to the dog inside and to clean the doghouse, if necessary. a handle can be added at the front, making it easier to lift the lid.
+We didn’t bother, but a prop rod could be installed permanently, although that might end up being a problem if it falls down and scares the dog.

-It’s important to have a doghouse, even if your dog lives in the house with you.
-If you’re going to build a doghouse, why not make it one that’s insulated against the cold, so that your family friend can really get out of the cold and be relatively warm while they wait for you.
+It’s important to have a winter doghouse, even if your dog lives in the house with you.
+If you’re going to build a winter doghouse, why not make it one that’s insulated against the cold, so that your family friend can really get out of the cold and be relatively warm while they wait for you?
 If it’s done right, the dog’s own body heat will warm the doghouse, once they get inside.

 You may also like: